shmuelie/mfi-custom-code/README.md

 - `/var/etc/persistent/` is the home directory when you SSH in and the "persistent" folder.
 - The `save` alias will save the persistent folders data to flash memory, so it will be there after a reboot.
-The flash memory is extremely small, `mfi-server` is too large, even compressed!
+The flash memory is only 128KB, with that split in half to have a backup so 64KB of space to save stuff.
 - If `/var/etc/persistent/profile` exists it will be run on login.
 - If `/var/etc/persistent/rc.poststart` exists it will be run after the device starts up.
 NOTE, the firmware waits 3 minutes after startup before running